JamesBisese/costly/INSTALLATION.md

 connection works

 ~~~~
+(gsicosttool) user.name@MACHINENAME C:\inetpub\wwwdjango\gsicosttool\src
+$ python manage.py check_db
+Connecting to the database...
+Database available!
 ~~~~

-Run python django process to make migration scripts that automate the process of creating tables and related objects in the database.
+Now that the connection is tested, you can run the python django process to make migration scripts that automate the process of creating tables and related objects in the database.
 ~~~~
 (gsicosttool) user.name@MACHINENAME C:\inetpub\wwwdjango\gsicosttool\src